-Business area & description of services provided Forecast Actual 2021/22 \$'000 Proposed Budget 2022/23 \$'000 Business area: Finance & Procurement 4,083 4,590 Provision of the following to support council's direct service delivery areas: 3,763 (278) 4,312 The team maintains the integrity of the financial system and partners with the organisation to ensure it always provides relevant financial and strategic procurement support to all business units.
+Business area & description of services provided Forecast Actual 2021/22 \$'000 Budget 2022/23 \$'000 Business area: Finance & Procurement 4,083 4,595 Provision of the following to support council's direct service delivery areas: 3,763 (317) 4,278 The team maintains the integrity of the financial system and partners with the organisation to ensure it always provides relevant financial and strategic procurement support to all business units.
 The team leads the service review program, strategic procurement and performance reporting activity to support sustainable service delivery to the community.
 The team is accountable for the efficient and compliant collection of monies and timely payment to suppliers and staff.
 It ensures that investments are appropriately managed and administered and that future and current financial sustainability, performance and position is appropriately monitored and reported.
-Business area: IT & Digital Transformation 6,679 (15) 6,948 Provision of the following to support Council's direct service delivery areas: 6,664 6,948 IT Applications & Digital Services: Providing an important role for the organisation in the management of corporate applications that ensure reliable and effective business services.
-Applications are
+Business area: IT & Digital Transformation 6,679 6,952 Provision of the following to support Council's direct service delivery areas: 6,664 6,952 IT Applications & Digital Services: Providing an important role for the organisation in the management of corporate applications that ensure reliable and effective business services.

-IT Applications & Digital Services: Providing an important role for the organisation in the management of corporate applications that ensure reliable and effective business services.
 Applications are managed throughout their lifecycle to ensure they remain fit for purpose.
 The team also delivers project services that design, build and deploy new applications and deliver improvements to existing applications providing improvements through innovative technologies.
 IT Infrastructure and Operations: Providing reliable and secure infrastructure services and IT service desk support for our organisation and Councillors.
 Infrastructure is managed throughout its life cycle, supporting and offering leading data, hardware, network, audio and visual, telephony and mobile solutions.
 The team also delivers project services that design, configure and deploy infrastructure solutions providing modern and flexible platform to support business and digital innovation.
 Digital Transformation: Delivering the digital transformation program guided by the Digital Transformation Strategy.
 This is a significant program of change and assists Council to continue to be a customer centric organisation.
 Information Management: Management of incoming and outgoing correspondence, capture and action incoming records into Council's EDRMS, delivery of the records archiving and disposal program, mail and courier deliveries across sites, records and information advice and EDRMS training program, and privacy advice.